 To mitigate the challenge from levied amounts for those with financial difficulties, the NHIMA has embarked on the development of a policy through a project called "Accelerating the extension of the Zambia National Health Insurance scheme to the poor and vulnerable" in collaboration with International Labor Organization, the Ministries of Labor & Social Security in Zambia, the Ministry of Community Development and Social Welfare, the ministry of health, and that of Finance.
-Through this initiative, those deemed poor and vulnerable under the Zambian Social Cash Transfer (SCT) scheme program will be boarded onto the scheme with exemption [15].
-This policy's successful introduction and implementation will eliminate the barriers for those with limited resources to access healthcare services through NHIS.
-The SCT scheme in Zambia started in 2003, targeting the most vulnerable in society to enable them to meet their basic needs in areas such as shelter. health, food, and education [16].
+Through this initiative, those deemed poor and vulnerable under the Zambian Social Cash Transfer (SCT) scheme program are boarded onto the scheme with exemption [15].
+This policy's successful introduction and implementation eliminated the barriers for those with limited resources to access healthcare services through NHIS.
+The SCT scheme in Zambia started in 2003, targeting the most vulnerable in society to enable them to meet their basic needs in areas such as shelter, health, food, and education [16].
 In Zambia, SCT beneficiaries receive 90 Kwacha, which is paid bimonthly, for a total of 180 Kwacha per payment.
 Persons with disabilities receive 300 Kwacha, twice as much as other vulnerable people [16].
-Using the SCT scheme will make it possible for the most vulnerable citizens to be registered under the NHIS.

 Zambia has taken multiple deliberate steps over the years to attain UHC in the country, including enhancing PHC, recruiting more staff, and developing an NHIS.
 The implementation of the NHIS in Zambia has significantly changed healthcare financing in Zambia by providing a predictable means of paying for healthcare.
 Despite the challenges the scheme might experience in its infancy, progressive strides are being made to ensure Zambians have access to affordable healthcare as much as possible.
 Initiatives such as enrolling vulnerable people into the NHIS through the SCT scheme make it inclusive, leaving no one behind in attaining UHC in the country.
-The health authorities in Zambia should establish strategies
+The health authorities in Zambia should establish strategies and measures to keep developing, improving, and expanding the UHC through NHIS.
+Affordable healthcare is a human right, and none should be left behind, especially in developing countries like Zambia, with a resource-limited population.